How to Make Palo Azul Tea So it Always Looks Blue!

 Cold Brew

-1. For the best cold brew, add a few pieces to room temperature water and leave it overnight so that it brews effectively.
+2. Loose tea: If you just have the loose palo azul, add a few pieces to room temperature water and leave it overnight so that it brews effectively.

 Microwave

-1. Add 1 piece of palo azul bark to a microwave-able cup
+2. Loose tea: Add 2g of palo azul to a microwave-able cup and microwave for 2 minutes

 3. Let it cool down and transfer it to a glass cup so that your palo azul tea can absorb light and reveal its magic!